-- The expectations' regarding safe and responsible use of social media applies to all members of our community. - The term social media may include (but is not limited to): blogs; wikis; social networking sites; forums; bulletin boards; online gaming; apps; video/photo sharing sites; chatrooms and instant messenger. - All members of our community are expected to engage in social media in a positive, safe and responsible manner. - All members of our community are advised not to publish specific and detailed private thoughts, concerns, pictures or messages on any social media services, especially content that may be considered threatening, hurtful or defamatory to others. - We will control learner and staff access to social media whilst using setting provided devices and systems on site. - The use of social media during setting hours for personal use is permitted but only before and after school and during break times if no children are present in the room - Inappropriate or excessive use of social media during setting hours or whilst using setting devices may result in disciplinary or legal action and/or removal of internet facilities. - Concerns regarding the online conduct of any member of our community on social media, should be reported to the DSL (or deputy) and will be managed in accordance with our anti-bullying, allegations against staff, behaviour and child protection policies.
+- The expectations' regarding safe and responsible use of social media applies to all members of our community. - The term social media may include (but is not limited to): blogs; wikis; social networking sites; forums; bulletin boards; online gaming; apps; video/photo sharing sites; chatrooms and instant messenger. - All members of our community are expected to engage in social media in a positive, safe and responsible manner. - All members of our community are advised not to publish specific and detailed private thoughts, concerns, pictures or messages on any social media services, especially content that may be considered threatening, hurtful or defamatory to others or that could damage the reputation of the school or individual within it. - We will control learner and staff access to social media whilst using setting provided devices and systems on site - The use of social media during setting hours for personal use is not permitted other than in staff areas - Concerns regarding the online conduct of any member of our community on social media, should be reported to the DSL (or deputy) and will be managed in accordance with our anti-bullying, allegations against staff, behaviour and child protection policies.